FlyingFaller/WeekendWordleBot/README.md

 ### Required SpaCy Model

 This project uses a large SpaCy model for some of its features.
-If you plan to use the PU classifier (which is on by default), you must have the model downloaded/
+If you plan to use the PU classifier (which is on by default), you must have the model downloaded.

 ```bash
 #Using uv: